22 Proven Ways to Increase Brain Blood Flow

 I previously wrote about my experience with low-level laser therapy here.

-I use the Optimal 1000 Brain Photobiomodulation Therapy Light (Combo Red/NIR) and shine the red and infrared light directly on my forehead.
+I have used the Optimal 1000 Brain Photobiomodulation Therapy Light (Combo Red/NIR) and shine the red and infrared light directly on my forehead.
 It’s a simple way for me to quickly and naturally increase blood flow to the brain.

 When I’m travelling and away from home, I take this smaller and more convenient device with me and shine it on my forehead.